Faces of our future: a new generation of Sisters of Providence

 Sister Arrianne Whittaker graduated from Marian University Medical School this past May.
 She is currently in residency at St. Vincent’s Hospital in Indianapolis.
 Sister Arrianne lives in a local community in Indianapolis.
 We are delighted to have a doctor in the house!

 Sister Joni Luna

-Sister Joni Luna is transitioning to a new ministry this fall.
-After serving several years is on the faculty at St. Patrick School in Terre Haute, Sister Joni will now be joining Sisters Rita Wade and Barbara McClelland in their neighborhood ministry, Miracle Place, on the east side of Indianapolis.
+Sister Joni Luna transitioned to a new ministry this fall.
+After serving several years is on the faculty at St. Patrick School in Terre Haute, Sister Joni joined Sisters Rita Wade and Barbara McClelland in their neighborhood ministry, Miracle Place, on the east side of Indianapolis.
 Miracle Place offers educational opportunities and cultural experiences for young and old, bringing neighbors together to celebrate a sense of community and the miracle of God’s presence.
 Sister Joni is a perfect fit!

 Sister Tracey Horan

 Sister Tracey Horan, who is fluent in Spanish, began a new ministry in mid-July with the KINO Border Initiative in Nogales, Arizona/Nogales, Mexico.
 This is a faith-based group founded by several Catholic organizations.
 Their vision is to help make humane, just and workable migration between the U.S. and Mexico a reality.
 At this time in history, the Sisters of Providence are very grateful to have a presence at the border in our Sister Tracey.